streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 * **FreeMaker template** - /share-amp/src/main/amp/config/alfresco/web-extension/site-data/template/_my-document-library.ftl_.
 Copy this one from `documentlibrary.ftl` as well.

-At the end the folder structure should like this:
+At the end the folder structure should look like this:

 ![My helpful screenshot]({{ site.url }}/assets/customPage.png)